Boeing E-4

 The Boeing E-4 Advanced Airborne Command Post (AACP), the current "Nightwatch" aircraft, is a series of strategic command and control military aircraft operated by the United States Air Force (USAF).
 The E-4 series are specially modified from the Boeing 747-200B for the National Emergency Airborne Command Post (NEACP) program.
+One of its primary purposes is continuity of government during nuclear warfare, thus being nicknamed the "Doomsday plane".

-The E-4 serves as a survivable mobile command post for the National Command Authority, namely the President of the United States, the Secretary of Defense, and successors.
+The E-4 serves as a survivable mobile command post for the National Command Authority, namely the president of the United States, the secretary of defense, and successors.
 The four E-4s are operated by the 1st Airborne Command and Control Squadron of the 595th Command and Control Group located at Offutt Air Force Base, near Omaha, Nebraska.
-An E-4 when in action is denoted a "National Airborne Operations Center" (NAOC) and has been nicknamed the "Doomsday plane".
+An E-4 when in action is denoted a "National Airborne Operations Center" (NAOC).

+The E-4B aircraft are to be replaced by the SNC E-4C Survivable Airborne Operations Center.

 Development

 Two of the original 747-200 airframes were originally planned to be commercial airliners.
 When the airline did not complete the order, Boeing offered the airframes to the United States Air Force, as part of a package leading to a replacement for the older EC-135J National Emergency Airborne Command Post (NEACP).
 Under the 481B NEACP program the Air Force Electronic Systems Division awarded Boeing a contract in February 1973 for two unequipped aircraft, designated E-4A, powered by four P&W JT9D engines, to which a third aircraft was added in July 1973.